kedro-org/kedro-viz/docs/run_status.md

 ### Prerequisites

-- Kedro-Viz must be installed in your environment
+- Kedro-Viz must be installed in your environment (Kedro-Viz > 12.0.0)
-- Your project must be a valid Kedro project
+- Your project must be a valid Kedro project (Kedro > 1.0.0)

 ### Create a new project